 5. University of South Florida

 The University of South Florida’s Innovative Education division offers a Master’s Degree in Cybersecurity program that can be completed online.
-USF’s masters in cyber security online program is offered with four areas of concentration — Digital Forensics, Computer Security Fundamentals, Information Assurance, and Cyber Intelligence.
+USF’s master in cyber security online program is offered with four areas of concentration — Digital Forensics, Computer Security Fundamentals, Information Assurance, and Cyber Intelligence.
 USF’s online cyber security master’s degree options are offered as an interdisciplinary study using resources from the College of Arts &Science, Business, and Engineering.
-The master’s in cybersecurity options require the completion of 33 – 36 credit units.
+The master’s in cybersecurity options requires the completion of 33 – 36 credit units.

-The University of South Florida was established in 1956 and is a space grant university.
+The University of South Florida was established in 1956 and is a space-grant university.
 USF is a member school of the State University System of Florida.
 The University of South Florida’s 1,900+-acre campus on the west coast of Florida is home to nearly 51,000 students; which makes USF the 4th largest institution of higher education in the Sunshine State.

 Degree: Master’s in Cybersecurity